 Strong proposals will offer clear and concise descriptions of the project and its significance.
 Proposals should display thorough knowledge of the relevant social science literature that applicants will engage and the methodologies relevant to the project.
 In addition, applicants must demonstrate that all proposed activities are feasible and can be completed in a timely manner.
 All proposals will be evaluated for these criteria by an independent, international committee of leading scholars from a range of social science disciplines.

-Fellows must be willing to attend two workshops sponsored by the SSRC each year that are intended to help early-career faculty produce scholarly publications.
-We anticipate awarding approximately 45 fellowships in total each year.Deadline:
+Fellows must be willing to attend at least one workshop sponsored by the SSRC each year that are intended to help early-career faculty produce scholarly publications.
+We anticipate awarding as many as 45 fellowships in total across all categories each year.

-The next application deadline is December 1, 2014.
+The next application deadline is 13 November, 2015.

 For inquiries or technical questions pertaining to the online application portal, please contact SSRC staff from the Next Generation Social Sciences in Africa Program: email@example.com.

-This program is funded by Carnegie Corporation of New York.
+The program is funded by Carnegie Corporation of New York.